Ghost-gob/engg1340_game/readme.md

 <br  />
 ```
 1)	Single Barrel Machine Gun
-&nbsp	- shoots a bullet at a time.
+	- shoots a bullet at a time.
 2)	Rapid Machine Gun
-&nbsp	- upgraded version of Single Barrel Machine Gun.
+	- upgraded version of Single Barrel Machine Gun.
 Higher fire rate.
 3)	Double Barrel Machine Gun
-&nbsp	- shoots two bullets at a time.
+	- shoots two bullets at a time.
 4)	Plasma Gun
-&nbsp	- shoots an energy pulse that can cause splash damage.
+	- shoots an energy pulse that can cause splash damage.
 5)	Laser Gun
-&nbsp	-continuous emission of laser beam that can damages the enemies.
+	-continuous emission of laser beam that can damages the enemies.
 ```

 ## Features and Code Structure